-- After being told to hang up by the 911 dispatcher, immediately call UW Police.
+- After being told to hang up by the 911 dispatcher, immediately call University of Waterloo Special Constable Service.

-When an emergency occurs, always contact UW Police as soon as possible.
-UW Police has officers on duty 24 hours a day, 7 days a week and they have the same law enforcement powers as regional police.
-When called, UW Police will always attend and assess the situation.
+When an emergency occurs, always contact University of Waterloo Special Constable Service as soon as possible.
+University of Waterloo Special Constable Service has officers on duty 24 hours a day, 7 days a week and they have the same law enforcement powers as regional police.
+When called, University of Waterloo Special Constable Service will always attend and assess the situation.